Common Names: Brazilian Seahorse, Longsnout Seahorse

 Sexual Maturity: Around 6 to 8 months.
 H. reidi fry are considered among the most difficult to rear.
 Larger older males can have broods from several hundred to as many as 1700.

 Minimum Tank Size Recommendations: 18 inches vertical height.
 30 gallons for a pair.
-30 to 40 gallons for 2 pairs.
+Additional 25 to 30 gallon for each additional pair.

 Water Temperature: 72 to 77 degrees Fahrenheit.
 22 to 25 degrees Celsius.